leleo-neppo/social-crowd/readme.txt

 4. Example Designer Custom Usage

 == Changelog ==

+= 0.7.4 [2012-02-25] =
+* Added option in advanced widget to have social network links open in a new window.
+* Added widget links to the social network icons.

 = 0.7.3 [2012-02-18] =
 * Bugfix for Google+ Algorithm to correct problems grabbing Google+ stats.